OskarSigvardsson/dotfiles/README.md

     source ~/path/to/dotfiles/repo/bashrc.sh

-This adds the various bashrc scripts in the repo to your regular bashrc
+To make sure the various bashrc scripts in the repo runs when you log in.

+Note that this does not install necessary packages, so you might have to do that manually.
+Also, Vim might throw some errors (like that YouCompleteMe has to be compiled manually), which you might have to fix on your own.